Jakubov

 Jan Matějů and Petr Hradecký, Doupovské hory, 2016

-“Military activity, however, doesn’t necessary entail damage to nature by technology.
+“Military activity, however, doesn’t necessarily entail damage to nature by technology.
 In fact, the landscape was spared what we already consider normal in its neighboring areas: the merging of fields and meadows into large tracts, the reclamation of wetlands, and the use of chemical fertilizers.

 The land in the military zone, formerly a cultivated landscape, turned into an area where renewed natural forces triumphed over human influence and where many interesting and rare animals and plants that would not have survived outside of it were preserved.
 The natural wealth of the Doupovské Mountains is enormous.”